dongq845/ba-worldcup/README.md

 │
 └── server/                 # Contains the entire backend Node.js/Express application.
     │
-    ├── .env.development    # Environment variables for backend in development (should be in .gitignore).
-    ├── .env.production     # Environment variables for backend in production (should be in .gitignore).
+    ├── .env                # Environment variables for the backend (e.g., database connection string).
     ├── package-lock.json   # Records the exact version of each backend dependency.
     ├── package.json        # Lists the backend dependencies and scripts.
     ├── server.js           # The main entry point for the Express server.
     ├── students.json         # The source of truth for all character data, used to populate the database.
     │
     ├── db/                 # Contains database-related modules.
     │   └── index.js        # Handles database connection and initialization.